<big>Glossary of Painting Terms</big>(As of July 2003)

 Powder coatings

-Powder coatings are solvent-free coatings that are applied electrostatically in powder form.
+Powder coatings are solvent-free paints that are applied electrostatically in powder form.

-Heat applied to the workpiece in a drying tunnel dissipates.
+Heat applied to the workpiece inside a drying tunnel dissipates.

 Coatings in high thicknesses.